kperusko/cheatsheet/linux.md

 sh deploy.sh &! (only for zsh - starts the script as a asynchronous job and disown the process - the disowned process will not be suspended automatically)

-time foobar (runs foobar, displays time needed for running the command and summarizes system resource usage)

-diff -y foo bar (compares two files side-by-side; also works with directories)
+time foobar (runs foobar, displays time needed for running the command and summarizes system resource usage) watch -n 5 foobar (runs command foobar periodically every 5 seconds and displays output in full screen) watch -d ls -lah /tmp (watch as the content of a directory changes every 2 seconds) diff -y foo bar (compares two files side-by-side; also works with directories)

 sed -i "s/foo/bar/g" bazfile (global inplace search and replace in files - replaces foo with bar in file bazfile)